Daredevil (film): Music

 The soundtrack to the film, Daredevil: The Album, was released in February 2003.
 It features songs from various artists, including "Bring Me to Life" and "My Immortal" by Evanescence, "Won't Back Down" by Fuel, and "For You" by the Calling.

 The score to Daredevil was written by Graeme Revell, and released on March 4, 2003.
 He was attracted to the focus of "human-ness" on Daredevil, torn emotionally and physically by his superhero status.
-Avi Arad asked Revell to concentrate more on the emotions of Daredevil and Elektra, while Mark Steven Johnson wanted to stay clear from any gothic and action movie clichés.
-Revell tried to avoid too much individual motifs but some characters would have an identifiable sound, like Bullseye would have guitar undertones, while Kingpin would have bass beats.
+Avi Arad asked Revell to concentrate more on the emotions of Daredevil and Elektra, while Mark Steven Johnson wanted to stay clear of any gothic and action movie clichés.
+Revell tried to avoid too much individual motifs, but some characters would have an identifiable sound, like Bullseye would have guitar undertones, while Kingpin would have bass beats.
 Guitarist Mike Einziger of Incubus collaborated with Revell for any additional rock elements.
-Revell described the director as "positive" and "responsive" when it came to experimenting (as opposed to feeling "locked in a box of preconceptions") which he felt led to "cool stuff".
+Revell described the director as "positive" and "responsive" when it came to experimenting (as opposed to feeling "locked in a box of preconceptions"), which he felt led to "cool stuff".
 Varèse Sarabande put together the score record.